Over-Alignment vs Over-Fitting: The Role of Feature Learning Strength in Generalization: Proofs in

 In \cref{eq:risk_decomp}, we use classical error decomposition technique.
 Moreover, \cref{eq:risk_decomp_2} is due to:

 where the inequalities are from $\|\hat{\bfw}_{\alpha}\|\leq 1$ and $\langle \hat{\bfw}_{\alpha}, \bfx_i\rangle\geq0$ for all $i\in\mathcal{I}_+$.

-Now we derive upper bound for the uniform deviation.
+We now proceed to derive two different upper bounds for the uniform deviation, based on Rademacher and Gaussian complexities \citep{bartlett2002rademacher}, and take the minimum.
 To bound this term, it is important to note that the logistic loss is sample-wise unbounded due to the unbounded support of Gaussian mixtures, which makes it tricky to apply classical Rademacher complexity-based bounds involving McDiarmid's inequality \citep{mjt_dlt}.
 Instead, we can utilize the Lipschitz property of the logistic loss (i.e., 1-Lipschitz with respect to margin), which is studied from \citet{maurer2021concentration}.
+Note that, since we are handling only the positive-class data, for simplicity, we can let $\bfa_i:= y_i\bfx_i$, which follows that $y_i\bfv^\top\bfx_i = \bfv^\top \bfa_i$ and $\bfa_i$ is the i.i.d. random variable from $\mathcal{N}(\bfs_+, \sigma^2 \Id)$.